laullaurado/chaos-mesh-tutorial/chaos-mesh-tutorial/step3/step3.md

 2. Apply the NetworkChaos  Experiment

     Run the following command to apply the NetworkChaos experiment:

     `kubectl apply -f network-delay-productpage.yaml`{{exec}}

 3. Verify the PodChaos experiment is running

     After applying the NetworkChaos experiment, ensure that it has been successfully created and is active by verifying the status and getting details using the following command:

-    `kubectl describe networkchaos network-delay-productpage -n chaos-testing`
+    `kubectl describe networkchaos network-delay-productpage -n chaos-testing`{{exec}}

     This command provides insights into the experiment's specifications, current status, and any events related to it.

 4. Monitor the impact on the Bookinfo application

     While the NetworkChaos experiment is active, monitor the Bookinfo application's behaviour to observe how it handles network delays.
-    If you refresh the page, you can see that it takes longer to load, and it maybe gives a 502 error.
+    If you refresh the page, you can see that it takes longer to load, and it gives a 502 error.